 Acquisitions of operating properties have been and will generally be accounted for as acquisitions of a group of assets, with costs incurred to effect an acquisition, including title, legal, accounting, brokerage commissions, and other related costs being capitalized as part of the cost of the assets acquired.
 In connection with operating property acquisitions, we identify and recognize all assets acquired and liabilities assumed at their relative fair values as of the acquisition date.
 The purchase price allocations to tangible assets, such as land, site improvements, and buildings and improvements, are presented within income producing property in the consolidated balance sheets and depreciated over their estimated useful lives.
 Acquired lease intangible assets are presented as a separate component of assets on the consolidated balance sheets.
 Acquired lease intangible liabilities are presented within other liabilities in the consolidated balance sheets.
 We amortize in-place lease assets as depreciation and amortization expense on a straight-line basis over the remaining term of the related leases.
 We amortize above-market lease liabilities as increases to rental revenues on a straight-line basis over the remaining term of the related leases.
-We amortize below-market lease assets as amortization of right-of-use assets - finance leases on a straight-line basis over the remaining term of the related leases.
-We capitalize the costs related to operating property acquisitions that do not meet the definition of a business.
+We amortize above-market lease liabilities as increases to rental revenues on a straight-line basis over the remaining term of the related leases.
+We amortize above and below-market ground lease assets as amortization of right-of-use assets - finance leases on a straight-line basis over the remaining term of the related to operating property acquisitions that do not meet the definition of a business.